GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

 CVE or GCVE or any Tracking ID: If a CVE or GCVE ID has been assigned to this vulnerability, include it.
 CVEs or GCVE are useful for indexing the issue in global databases and for users who track vulnerabilities via scanning tools.
-If you don’t have a CVE or GCVE ID, you might include an internal tracking number or nothing at all – CVEs or GCVE are not strictly required but are standard for notable vulnerabilities.
+If you don’t have a CVE or GCVE ID, you should include an internal tracking number instead of nothing at all – CVEs or GCVE are not strictly required but are standard for notable vulnerabilities.

 -